folly-ah-duh/SOC/README.md

   * Caution Route: Determines the route of the soldier when the encampment is on alert.
     * *note* The listed routes have undescriptive names (ex: rt_powerPlant_d_0000).
 Unfortunately, the user cannot yet preview the routes without checking them in-game.
 For more information on routes, read '[Enemy Routes Guide](https://github.com/Morbidslinky/SOC#enemy-routes-guide)'.
     * Multiple soldiers can share the same route.
 They will patrol together during the sideop.
+    * If the user has specified a route file on the Setup Page, the file's route names will appear on the Caution and Sneak route lists.
+Route names are hashed, and without a route name dictionary, would appear as a string of numbers (Ex: 2036843189).
+A dictionary is provided within the SOCassets, but not every route name has been unhashed.
+This means that the route lists may contain a sum of unhashed route names, depending on the selected route file.
+Nonetheless, soldiers can still be assigned to "number routes" without issues.
   * Gear | Tactics: Determines what equipment the soldier will wear, as well as their combat preparedness (ex: enemies with MG will have machine guns equiped, and enemies with FULTON_SPECIAL will shoot at fulton balloons).
   * Heavy Armor: Determines whether the soldier is wearing riot gear (limit 8 per sideop).
     * Riot Gear soldiers cannot also wear balaclavas or different Body appearances.